Witiko/doctoral-thesis/defense.md

 ## Thesis Structure {#thesis-structure}

-In my thesis, I first describe the math information retrieval and information retrieval in general, including different kinds of token embeddings, semantic matching techniques, learning-to-rank techniques, and voting algorithms.
+In my thesis, I first describe math information retrieval and information retrieval in general, including existing digital mathematical libraries, math representations, retrieval models, different kinds of token embeddings, semantic matching techniques, learning-to-rank techniques, and voting algorithms.
 Next, I describe past competitions of math-aware search engines and the search engines that achieved state-of-the-art accuracy in the competitions.

 Then, in the following two chapters, I describe the methods and the results of my research on representations that enable fast and accurate math-aware search.